 Viralym-M (ALVR105): With the exception of valganciclovir, ganciclovir and letermovir for the prevention of CMV disease, there are no products FDA-approved for the treatment of AdV, EBV, BKV, HHV-6, or CMV infections or their consequent diseases in allogeneic HSCT or SOT patients.
 Certain approved generic antiviral medications, including foscarnet, are used off-label to treat CMV infections in HSCT and SOT patients.
 Furthermore, there are currently no FDA- or EMA-approved antiviral therapies for the prevention of multiple-viral diseases or infections in transplant patients.
-Cidofovir is sometimes used off-label for the treatment of

-BKV-associated HC and AdV infections in HSCT patients.
+Cidofovir is sometimes used off-label for the treatment of BKV-associated HC and AdV infections in HSCT patients.
 Additionally, Amplyx Pharmaceuticals, Inc. is planning Phase 2 clinical trials for MAU868 for the prevention and/or treatment of BKV in HSCT and KT patients.
-Takeda Pharmaceutical Company, or Takeda, is conducting Phase 3 clinical trials of maribavir to treat CMV infection in HSCT and SOT patients.
+Takeda Pharmaceutical Company, or Takeda, has concluded its Phase 3 clinical trials of maribavir to treat CMV infection in HSCT and SOT patients.
 Helocyte, Inc. is conducting Phase 2 clinical trials of its Triplex vaccine to control CMV infections in HSCT patients.
 Rituximab, an approved antiviral treatment for rheumatoid arthritis and B-cell non-Hodgkin's lymphoma, is used off-label for the treatment of EBV infections in HSCT and SOT patients.
-Brincidofovir, a lipid conjugate of cidofovir, is in early development by SymBio Pharmaceuticals for the treatment of viral HC and HHV-6 encephalitis after allogeneic HSCT.
-Finally, intravenous immunoglobulin (IVIG) has been explored for the prevention and treatment of BKV associated nephropathy in renal transplant patients, but not in HSCT patients.
+Brincidofovir, a lipid conjugate of cidofovir, is in early development by SymBio Pharmaceuticals for the treatment of BKV associated nephropathy in renal transplant patients, but not in HSCT patients.
 Even in renal transplant patients, there is limited efficacy data for IVIG to support routine use.